 Questions by e-mail: [email protected]

-Through the Alzheimer's Guide you can get knowledge and support.
+The Alzheimer's Guide provides knowledge and support.
 The guide contains material that provides knowledge, hope and personal experiences from others who have been diagnosed.

 The Swedish Dementia Center provides "Min Pärm", which is aimed at people who have recently been diagnosed.
 The material answers many questions that may arise and is a good support for both those who have been diagnosed and their loved ones.